engti/analytics_segment_overlap/README.md

 # Adobe Analytics: Calculating overlapping segments
-Small piece of code to look at overlap of segments within Adobe Analytics.
+Small piece of R code to look at overlap of segments within Adobe Analytics.
+It uses the Web API feature of Adobe Analytics to fetch the data.

 ## Setup
 The library assumes you have the following packages installed: